-Located about 30 miles east of St Petersburg, Lake Ladoga is Europe’s largest freshwater lake, home to a whopping 660 islands.
+Located about 30 miles east of St Petersburg Dropdown content, Lake Ladoga is Europe’s largest freshwater lake, home to a whopping 660 islands.
 Flanked by thick forests and characterised by rocky coves, this vast body of water provides a range of outdoor opportunities, from swimming to rock climbing, as well as a fair share of historical and cultural sights.

 The waters of the 30 or so rivers that flow into Lake Ladoga are freed from minerals and impurities as they freeze during the winter months.
 They flow south along granite rock, which prevents them from being saturated with salts.
 The result is exceptionally pure lake water – so pure that it is said to be among the purest on Earth, three times softer than that of any other lake in Europe, and six times softer than drinking water.

 From Lake Ladoga, the water makes its way to St Petersburg, flowing through ancient Russian forests that are rich in charcoal, a porous rock that further acts as a filter.
 Lake Ladoga famously serves as a source of drinking water for the city.
 Renowned vodka brand Russian Standard even uses it to create the nation’s favourite tipple (the word vodka is a diminutive of the Russian ‘voda’, meaning water); the company’s vodka scientists go as far as describing the lake water as ‘being alive’.